Ballingry: History

 In 1160 the Parish of Ballingry and Auchterderran belonged to the Barony of Lochore.
 A church was built in the area to attend to the needs of the people.
 In 1561 Peter Watson was sent to minister to the people of Ballingry.

 Rev Jamie obtained most facts from old Kirk Session Records, fourteen volumes in various sizes were discovered.
 These minutes go back to 1669.
 It is believed that Ballingry is one of the oldest Parishes in Scotland.
+The present church building dates from 1831.

 Following World War II, plans went into effect to create a settlement to house the population drawn to this part of Fife by the opportunities created by what was then an expanding coal industry.